AneekHait/VirtualClassroom/README.md

   ->  python manage.py runserver

-We are working hard to fix exiting bugs and implementing new features.
-You can also welcome to contribute this project.
+We are working hard to fix existing bugs and implementing new features.
+You are also welcome to contribute towards this project.
+Thank You.